nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**
  - 3a.
 User closes the Help Window.

     * 3a1.
-FitEgo closes the Help Window
+FitEgo closes the Help Window.

       Use case ends.